Performance Breakdown

 These LED bulbs illuminate the path in front and help track stuff like dust underneath furniture.

-If you have not used a vacuum with LED headlights, I believe it will help a great deal in cleaning homes.
+If you haven’t used a vacuum with LED headlights, I believe it will help you clean your home significantly.

 Fingertip controls